Monitoring platform events

 PAGE_SAVE

-Saving the state of the current page - moving to the next or previous page
+Saving the current page state - moving to the next or previous page

 FORM_CLIENT_PAGE_CHANGED